DocAMR: Multi-Sentence AMR Representation and Evaluation: Introduction

 \section{Introduction}

 Abstract Meaning Representation (AMR) is a formalism that represents the meaning of a text in the form of a directed graph, where nodes represent concepts and edges are labeled with relations \cite{banarescu-etal-2013-abstract}.
 Until recently, the annotated corpora for AMR only provided sentence-level annotations.
 As a result, AMR parsing research has been limited to sentence-level parsing.
-However, a unified document-level AMR graph representation can be quite useful for applications that require document-level understanding, such as question answering and summarization.
+A unified document-level AMR graph representation can be quite useful for applications that require document-level understanding, such as question answering and summarization.

-The most recent release of AMR corpus (AMR 3.0) includes a multi-sentence AMR corpus \citep[MS-AMR;][]{ogorman-etal-2018-amr} that provides cross-sentential coreference information for AMR graphs.
-These annotations connect multiple sentence graphs via coreference chains and bridging relations.
+The most recent release of AMR annotations (AMR 3.0) includes a multi-sentence AMR corpus \citep[MS-AMR;][]{ogorman-etal-2018-amr} that provides cross-sentential coreference information for AMR graphs.
+These annotations connect multiple sentence-level graphs via coreference chains, implicit relations and bridging relations.
 However, an adequate representation of this multi-sentence information in the form of an AMR graph has yet to be decided upon.
-The initial proposal \citep{ogorman-etal-2018-amr}, to merge nodes in a coreference chain into one node, suffers from significant information loss.
+The initial proposal \citep{ogorman-etal-2018-amr}, to merge all nodes in a coreference chain into one node, suffers from significant information loss.
 Without a consistent multi-sentence graph representation, AMR's standard Smatch metric \citep{smatch} cannot be used for evaluation and comparison.
 The Smatch scores differ greatly depending on how the coreference information is added to the AMR graphs.
 Additionally, the Smatch algorithm is exceedingly slow in its original form when run over multi-sentence graphs.
 These limitations in multi-sentence AMR graph representation and evaluation get in the way of research efforts in this area.
 Without a consistent representation and evaluation mechanism, it is impossible to draw meaningful comparisons between different approaches on the task.
-In this work, we present a simple and non-lossy multi-sentence AMR graph representation as well as a modification of the Smatch algorithm that allows efficient and consistent evaluation\footnote{We release the code for producing the proposed representation and efficient Smatch evaluation: \url{https://github.com/IBM/docAMR}}.
+In this work, we present a simple and non-lossy multi-sentence AMR graph representation as well as a modification of the Smatch algorithm that allows efficient and consistent evaluation\footnote{The code for producing the proposed representation and efficient Smatch evaluation under Apache License 2.0 is available at: \url{https://github.com/IBM/docAMR}}.

 Our chief contributions are: \begin{itemize} \item A standard for merging sentence-level AMR graphs into a single document-level graph based on MS-AMR coreference annotations (\repname; \cref{sec:docamr}) \item A faster implementation of the Smatch metric suitable for evaluating document-level AMR parsers (\cref{sec:smatch}) \item A metric, based on Smatch, for specific evaluation of coreference in document-level AMR graphs (\cref{sec:subscore}) \item A baseline system for document-level AMR parsing and its evaluation (\cref{sec:parsing}) \end{itemize}